epfl-ada/ada-2023-project-beeradaventure46/README.md

 ### Part 6: Conclusion

-After conducting numerous analyses, it became apparent that the variations in ratings were not attributed to the serving style; rather, they could be attributed to individual personal preferences.
+After conducting numerous analyses, it became apparent that the variations in ratings were not attributed to the serving style; rather, they could be attributed to personal preferences.